TongchengOpenSource/smart-doc/docs/diy/config.md

 * default: `false`
 * @since `1.8.8`

-Whether to display the enumeration details in the parameter table.
+Display the enumeration details in the parameter table.
 ```json
 {
     "inlineEnum": true